-This BlocklyProp project makes a tilt-controlled 4-note musical instrument, with LEDs that light up for each note.
+This BlocklyProp project for the Propeller Activity Board or the FLiP Try-it Kit makes a tilt-controlled 4-note musical instrument, with LEDs that light up for each note.
 Make a few in your classroom for an electronic bell choir.

 Create a database of records by storing RFID tag numbers with meaningful information (like names, dates, or locations) together in EEPROM.
 Using an OLED screen you can even display the records for each tag as you scan them.

 The FLiP Try-it Kit comes with an exciting array of sensors and components that you can build into creative projects.
 Try this activity involving the 4x4 Matrix Keypad, 7-Segment LED, and piezospeaker and get visible and audible feedback to your Keypad key presses.

 With just two servos, the ColorPal sensor, and a whole lot of hot glue, you can build your own Candy Sorter and program it in Blockly.
 Yum!!!